 Why it matters

-- The HPSCI's measure aims to limit FBI interference in elections, addressing concerns from the 2016 election.
+• The HPSCI's approval aims to limit intelligence agencies' interference in elections, addressing concerns from the 2016 election.

 What’s next

-- The measure will be voted on by the full House later this year, determining its future.
+• The measure will proceed to a full House vote later this year, determining its future implementation.

-- Ongoing debates will continue as supporters and opponents express their views on the implications of the measure.
+• Ongoing debates will continue as both supporters and critics express their views on the measure's implications for elections.